aws-samples/amazon-transcribe-post-call-analytics/README.md

 As each recording file is added to the input bucket, an S3 event notification triggers a Lambda function that initiates a workflow in Step Functions to process the file.
 The workflow orchestrates the steps to start an Amazon Transcribe batch job and process the results by doing entity detection and additional preparation of the call analytics results.
 Processed results are stored as JSON files in another S3 bucket and folder, identified in the main stack outputs as ``OutputBucket`` and ``OutputBucketPrefix``**.**

+If you deliver transcript files rather than audio files then the majority of the above is bypassed, and the transcripts just undergo the same post-Transcribe results procesing, giving you a single store of call analytics data for your call data from multiple sources.

 As the Step Functions workflow creates each JSON results file in the output bucket, an S3 event notification triggers a Lambda function, which loads selected call metadata into a DynamoDB table.

 The PCA UI web app queries the DynamoDB table to retrieve the list of processed calls to display on the home page.
 The call detail page reads additional detailed transcription and analytics from the JSON results file for the selected call.

 Amazon S3 lifecycle policies delete recordings and JSON files from both input and output buckets after a configurable retention period, defined by the deployment parameter `RetentionDays`.
 S3 event notifications and Lambda functions keep the DynamoDB table synchronized as files are both created and deleted.

-When the `EnableTranscriptKendraSearch` parameter** **is `true`, the Step Functions workflow also adds time markers and metadata attributes to the transcription, which are loaded into an Amazon Kendra index.
+When the `EnableTranscriptKendraSearch` parameter is `true`, the Step Functions workflow also adds time markers and metadata attributes to the transcription, which are loaded into an Amazon Kendra index.
 The transcription search web application is used to search call transcriptions.
 For more information on how this works, see [Make your audio and video files searchable using Amazon Transcribe and Amazon Kendra](http://www.amazon.com/mediasearch).

 ## Integration with Telephony CTR Files